JohnTigue/swdb_on_colab/Readme.md

-This repo contains a variant of the Allen Institute's [SWDB_2019 repo](https://github.com/AllenInstitute/SWDB_2019), tweaked to run on Google' Jupyter service known as Colab.
+This repo contains a variant of the Allen Institute's [SWDB_2019 repo](https://github.com/AllenInstitute/SWDB_2019), tweaked to run on Google's Jupyter service, [Colab](https://colab.research.google.com).

 For a backgrounder on the deployment tech used herein, see [Jupyter Book and Colab](https://github.com/reconstrue/fieldnotes/tree/master/codebases/jupyter_book).